 There’s a reason why everyone who’s visited Santorini recommends taking in a sunset.
 Standing on a rooftop in Oia and watching the sun dip below the horizon is absolutely surreal.
 It’s by far one of the most breathtaking and memorable sunset you’ll ever see.

 Santorini sunsets are one of the island’s biggest draw-cards, so get there an hour or two early to get a good spot.
 Why not bring a picnic dinner to enjoy before – or during — the big event?

 #5 Check Out Atlantis Books

 Prepare to be enchanted by Atlantis Books.
 Across from the Old Town Hall on Oia’s main street, you’ll find a mural of books leading down a steep staircase.
 At the bottom is a small cave absolutely stuffed with books.
-They line floor to ceiling shelves, are strung across the domed roof and are displayed on every possible surface.
-The curated collection is home to beautifully bound poetry, short stories, biographies and novels.
+They line floor-to-ceiling shelves, are strung across the domed roof and are displayed on every possible surface.
+The curated collection is home to beautifully bound poetry, short stories, biographies, novels and more.

 #6 Dine With A View

 It’s impossible to find a bad spot across Santorini, and it’s even more impossible to find bad Greek food anywhere on the island.
 Restaurants and cafes that offer panoramic views of the caldera alongside mouth-watering eats are pricier than jaunts a little further away from the main street, but it’s not every day you can treat yourself to the real meaning of food with a view.
 Both V Lounge Café & Cocktail Bar and Vanilia serve well-priced food and drinks alongside sprawling views of Fira and the caldera.

 #7 Get Out Of Town

 The best-kept secrets lie off the beaten track.
 Hire a quad bike and take a day trip out of Fira and Oia to explore some of the island’s older, more authentic villages.